OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 To check the consistency conduct the following steps:

 1. Ensure that each relation source exists.
-If not throw Relation Source Missing Error.
+Otherwise, throw Missing Relation Source Error.
 1. Ensure that each relation target exists.
-If not throw Relation Target Missing Error.
+Otherwise, throw Missing Relation Target Error.
 1. Ensure that every node has at maximum one hosting relation.
-If not throw Ambiguous Hosting Error.
+Otherwise, throw Ambiguous Hosting Error.
 1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the Variable Service Template.
-If not throw Hosting Missing Error.
+Otherwise, throw Missing Hosting  Error.

 Since the derived Service Template might be further processed, e.g. by [Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}[@hirmer2014automatic],